 Commitment is split by time between short and long term, depending on the short form of being able to become vulnerable, and the long term to commit to maintaining the adjustments of sharing and being willing to go deeper in the relationship.
 “I’m willing to try a new game for every other Sunday, maybe a couple months, sure,” and “I’m in a 30 year AD&D game.”

 We worry in games that someone else might take over our “niche” in the party and make us superfluous, and that same Fear of Competition often raises its ugly head in polyamory.
 One method many use to justify their poly leanings is in the problematic thought of it being “okay” because “You get different things from different people.”
 My primary partner likes women who are creative.
 Should I feel that my metamour is my rival because she’s creative?
 Is it okay only because she’s an amazing artist with pen and brush, and my art uses bead and keyboard?
-Is Storm any less of a hero because Thor is around and they’re both using lightning?6)Or, as is more likely, vice versa?
-Are you limited in being able to love only one person for one trait or play only one type of character?
+Is Storm any less of a hero because Thor is around and they’re both using lightning?6 Are you limited in being able to love only one person for one trait or play only one type of character?

 Children.
 Those with them know what I mean, those without have their issues, too.
 Children are a big deal.
 Taking care of children while dating, or at the table is the kind of stress that has broken otherwise strong relationships.
 There are often conflicts and entanglements between who has the responsibility of being “on-call.”
 This is one of the many places where it is important for people in both camps to understand the differences between fantasy and reality.